FedeDP/Clight/README.md

 * DISABLE_DPMS=1 (to disable dpms support, useful if you plan to run clight on non-X environments)

 ## How to run it
-Even if a systemd user unit is shipped, proper way to start clight is to put into your DE session autostart manager/X autostart script:
+Even if a systemd user unit is shipped, proper way to start clight is by autostarting clight from your DE autostart.

-    $ systemctl --user start clight.service
+For this reason, clight installs a desktop file in /etc/xdg/autostart.
+This way, no matter what's your DE is, if it is xdg-compliant, it will automatically start clight.
+User has not to do anything but reboot after installing clight.

-**This is needed to assure that X is running when clight gets started**.
-On systemd there is no proper way of knowing whether X has been started or not.
+**This is needed to assure that X is running when clight gets started** as on systemd there is no proper way of knowing whether X has been started or not.
 Simply enabling the unit could cause clight to auto-disabling gamma support if it cannot find any running X server.
-Note that is better to use that command to start the user service instead of just using "clight", because the service kicks in clightd dependency.
-Moreover, it will make clight restart if any issue happens.
+Note that desktop file will just execute "systemctl --user start clight"; clight user service will then kick in clightd dependency and will restart itself in case of crash.

+Finally, a desktop file to take a fast screen backlight recalibration ("clight -c"), useful to be binded to a keyboard shortcut, is installed too, and it will show up in your applications menu.

 ## Current features:
 * very lightweight